-Brussel sprouts … the dreaded vegetable of childhood!
+Brussels sprouts … the dreaded vegetable of childhood!
 Cooked the right way, these can become a (kid-approved) favorite!
 They are also a great addition to a Thanksgiving or holiday menu or a perfect side for chicken or fish.
 And it all comes together in half an hour with only one baking sheet needed.

 This recipe was inspired by a restaurant I once visited.
-I didn’t think I liked brussel sprouts but I tried them because everything was served family style and I was absolutely blown away by how good they were!
+I didn’t think I liked Brussels sprouts, but I tried them because everything was served family style.
+I was absolutely blown away by how good they were!
 After many attempts, this recipe is pretty close.

-These roasted Brussel Sprouts also make a great side dish to bring to events and leftovers are good scrambled in eggs the next day.
+These roasted Brussels sprouts also make a great side dish to bring to events, and leftovers are good scrambled in eggs the next day.

 Roasted Brussel Sprouts Recipe